 - The positive effects of Neptune include intuition, generosity, charity, hope, idealism, and humanitarianism

-- The negative effects of Neptune include illusion, obsession, vulnerability, madness, indecision, and loss of identity
+- The negative effects include illusion, obsession, vulnerability, madness, indecision, and loss of identity

-- On a symbolic level, Neptune represents imagination, dream, religion, poetry, faith, water, community, and mysticism
+- On a symbolic level, this planet represents imagination, dream, religion, poetry, faith, water, community, and mysticism

 - Orbital period (the time it takes for Neptune to revolve around the Sun): 164 years and 280 days